 The <loc/> with the minimum value of "v" marks the start of a seam weld and max(v) is used to mark the end.
 The reason for that is some manufacturing techniques are not "symmetric" regarding both ends of a connection line.

-EXAMPLE A Connection line with a single section
+EXAMPLE 1 Connection line with a single section

 <loc_list>